apache/arrow/r/PACKAGING.md

 - [ ] Release vote passed!
 - [ ] Create a CRAN-release branch from the official release commit
-- [ ] Pick any commits that were made to master since the release commit that were needed to fix CRAN-related submission issues (e.g., fixed URLs)
+- [ ] Pick any commits that were made to master since the release commit that were needed to fix CRAN-related submission issues (e.g., fixed URLs, fixes to )
 - [ ] Remove badges from README.md
 - [ ] Run `urlchecker::url_check()` on the R directory
 - [ ] Bump the Version in DESCRIPTION to X.X.X
+- [ ] Create a PR entitled `WIP: [R] Verify CRAN release-10.0.1-rc0`.
+Add
+  a comment `@github-actions crossbow submit --group r` to run all R crossbow jobs against the CRAN-specific release branch.
 - [ ] Regenerate arrow_X.X.X.tar.gz (i.e., `make build`)

 Update autobrew and r-windows PRs to use the *release* instead of the